Hybrids vs. Plug-in Hybrids: Exploring the Differences and Advantages of Each

 ATTRIBUTE | FULL HYBRIDS (HEVs) | PLUG-IN HYBRIDS (PHEVs) |

-POWER | Relies more on gas engine, with assistance from the electric motor during low-speed driving and acceleration. | Larger battery pack allows for greater all-electric range, with gas-propelled power for extended travel. |
+POWER | Relies more on its combustion engine, with assistance from the electric motor during low-speed driving and acceleration. | Larger electric motors deliver more power and allow for more all-electric driving capability, with gas-propelled power for extended range. |

 RECHARGING | Uses regenerative braking and the internal combustion engine to charge the battery while driving. | Charged primarily via an external power source, like a standard, grounded 120V outlet or a charging station.
-Also charged via regenerative braking and the ICE while driving. |
+It can also be charged via regenerative braking and the ICE while driving. |

-RANGE | No significant all-electric range. | Typically can travel up to 15-60 miles on electricity alone. |
+RANGE | No significant all-electric range. | Larger battery pack to store more electricity.
+It can typically travel up to 15-60 miles on electricity alone. |

-COST | Less expensive upfront costs, potentially more expensive recurring costs, since there is no significant all-electric capacity to offset fuel costs. | More expensive upfront costs, less expensive recurring costs. |
+COST | Less expensive upfront costs, potentially more expensive recurring costs, as a result of no significant all-electric capacity to offset fuel costs. | More expensive upfront costs (but may qualify for tax credits or rebates), less expensive recurring costs. |

 Should you get a HEV or a PHEV?

-Ultimately, the answer to this question depends on your personal wants and needs for your next vehicle or fleet.
-From the above, you can see that HEVs offer upfront cost savings, while PHEVs provide the added benefit of longer all-electric driving range and long-term cost savings from lower recurring fuel costs.
+Ultimately, the answer to this question depends on your personal preferences and needs for your next vehicle or fleet.
+From the comparisons above, you can see that HEVs offer upfront cost savings, while PHEVs provide the added benefit of longer all-electric driving range and long-term cost savings from lower recurring fuel costs.
 For many, the latter fact makes PHEVs more versatile in terms of balancing electric and gasoline power.

-To learn more about the Mazda vehicle range, visit us online or at your nearest Mazda dealership and experience the future of driving firsthand.
+To learn more about the Mazda vehicle range, visit us online or at your nearest Mazda Dealership and experience the future of driving firsthand.

 This article is intended for general informational purposes only and is based on the latest competitive information available at the time of posting.
 Information herein is subject to change without notice and without Mazda incurring any obligations.
 Please review a variety of resources prior to making a purchasing decision.
 Visit Resource Center for more articles.